The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 In plain English

-Fund design and construction of a large-scale carbon capture pilot at Delek's Big Spring refinery to capture 145,000 tons of CO2 annually from fluid catalytic cracking units.
+Funds the latest increment on a 2024 carbon-capture pilot at Delek's Big Spring refinery to capture 145,000 tons of CO2 annually using post-combustion sorbent technology.

 Sub-sectors